 Physical Traits of the Przewalski Horse

 The Przewalski horse is small in size and is stocky.
-It has a very muscular built with a thick neck, large head, and short legs.
+It has a very muscular built with a thick neck, large head, and short legs, similar to an Arabian horse.
 They usually have a brownish or dark grey color with no forelock and an erect mane like zebras which lines their large head and neck.

 They have a yellowish-white belly which has a coat that is thinner in the summer and thicker in the winters.
 Its coat color usually lies between beige and reddish color.
 Their legs are dark and have stripes behind their knees just like zebras.